waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 Note, if you use Ben's version, you should install it as a gem.
 If you do this, you can start this walkthrough in a clean folder with no code.

+Start by creating a BattleshipsWeb folder in your projects directory.

-First we need to make sure that the code we wrote for battleships is in the right places.
-As before we will need a ``lib`` and a ``spec`` directory.
+If you are importing your own battleships code, or code from one of the examples other than the gem, make sure that the code is in the right places.
+As before we will need a `lib` and a `spec` directory.

 [Sinatra](../pills/sinatra_1.md) can work with just these directories, but in a _"real"_ project you will see a few more.
 By the end of this project our directory structure will look a little more complex than anything we have seen so far:

 ```
 .